 Your Overall Lifestyle

 You should consider your overall lifestyle when making a decision on which stroller to buy for your baby.
-If you live an active lifestyle, frequently use public transportation, or are constantly on the go, then you’ll want to tailor your stroller to meet your needs — not the other way around.
+If you live an active lifestyle, frequently use public transportation, are constantly on the go, and expect to be traveling with your stroller, you’ll want to tailor your stroller to meet your needs — not the other way around.
 Ensure the stroller you purchase can easily fold up and fit in the back of your trunk or can handle any terrain you throw at it.
 For more help narrowing down your decision, check out our blog on how to choose a stroller to discover the various benefits and conveniences each one has to offer.

 Whether it’s your first time using a stroller or you’re shopping for one for your second child, take time to review some of our safety tips below.